 There are two parts to this, referred to as LLC1 and CON29.

-LLC1 tells you if the property is a listed building, if it’s in a conservation area, and if it is impacted by tree preservation or smoke control orders.
-Let’s say you plan to install double glazing post-purchase and if it’s a conservation area, any changes made will need to be in keeping with the character of the area.
+LLC1 (Local Land Charge Register) tells you if the property is a listed building, it’s in a conservation area, it is in need of an improvement or renovation grant, and if it is impacted by tree preservation or smoke control orders.
+Let’s say you plan to install double glazing post-purchase, but the property is in a conservation area.
+Any changes will need to be kept in line with the area's character.
 This could make things more difficult or expensive than you first thought.

-CON29 results focus on things like planning applications relevant to the property, nearby road schemes, building control history and any enforcement action, restrictions on permitted development and issues with contaminated land.
-So for instance, if a new housing development is in the offing next to the property that could impact its value, this search should flag it up.
+CON29 results focus on planning applications relevant to the property, nearby road or rail schemes, building control history and any enforcement action, restrictions on permitted development and issues with contaminated land.
+For instance, if a new housing development is in the offing next to the property that could impact its value, this search should flag it up.

 This search is carried out through a specialist environment agency.
-It flags up whether the previous use of the land on and around the property poses environmental risks.
-This includes the risk of landslips, subsidence, contaminated land or presence of radon.
+It flags whether the previous land use on and around the property poses environmental risks.
+This includes the risk of landslips, subsidence, contaminated land or the presence of radon, floods, ground stability and energy infrastructures such as solar or wind farms.

 Environmental searches can warn you of the risk of problems that can be very expensive to fix, such as major underpinning works to deal with subsidence.